xiaoshenke/HiveUdf/README.md

-# Datetime-SparkSql
+# HiveUdf

-datetime udf in spark sql.
+a bounch of hiveudfs